 “I Found One Love”

-When his apartment lease expired, my friend bought a 3-bedroom, brick home, without consulting Jane.
+When his apartment lease expired, my friend bought a 3-bedroom, 2-story, brick home, with a natural fireplace, plaster walls, and a finished downstairs “Rec Room”, without consulting Jane.
 He sent Jane pictures & room descriptions.
 Jane’s Uncle Bob & Aunt Joan, along with Mary Jude, told Jane that this guy is serious, or crazy.

 That romantic scene evaporated at the airport.
 Instead, he shoved his hand with the ring-box in front of Jane, and said, “Here”.
 The next thing he knew, is that they were sitting in Jane’s parent’s living room, with Jane showing them the sparkling ring on her finger, saying, “We’re engaged”.

 On May 6th 1972, they vowed, “To love each other for the rest of their lives.”

 The Above YouTube Music Video Expresses this Blog Post’s Message about: Love